 Sales Tax Exemptions

-Under Texas law, a production company may claim a sales or use tax exemption on items or services necessary and essential and used or consumed during the production of a project intended for commercial distribution such as a feature film, commercial, television project, or recording of live performances.
+Under Texas law, a producer or production company may claim a sales or use tax exemption on items or services necessary to and used or consumed directly during the production of a project intended for commercial distribution such as a feature film, commercial, television project, or recording of live performances.
 Sales and use tax exemptions are not eligible for productions not sold to the public, such as wedding videos and videos shown on social media, or video games.